Weinsteingate and Sexual Harassment: What Now?

-Of course, sexual harassment occurs in all areas of life, not just the workplace.
+Of course, sexual harassment occurs in all areas of life, not just in the workplace.
 It can happen virtually anywhere, anytime, between sexes, within sexes, and is perpetrated against adults, teenagers, and children.

 Examples of Sexual Harassment

 Margaret Langelan in Back Off!
-How To Confront And Stop Sexual Harassment and Harassers, compiled the following examples of sexual harassment.
+How To Confront And Stop Sexual Harassment and Harassers compiled the following examples of sexual harassment.

-Note: This list has been slightly expanded to include female and male gender; references to both gender’s body parts; and to include factors such as the impact of social media:
+Note: This list has been slightly expanded to include female and male gender, references to both gender’s body parts, and to include factors such as the impact of social media:

 ➢ Wolf whistles